BrianSigafoos/hugo_site/README.md

 ## Workflow

+- Run `yarn latest` to ensure everything is up to date:
+  - `brew upgrade hugo` to get latest version, same as CI/CD
+  - `yarn upgrade --latest` update packages
+  - `yarn submodule:latest` to get latest in ./public
-- Run `hugo new content/<post-name>.md` to add new posts to `content/...`
+- Run `hugo new content/<NAME>.md` to add new posts to `content/...`
 - Run `yarn build` to view site locally at http://localhost:1313
 - Run `yarn fix` to run linters with autocorrect
-- Run `yarn deploy` to publish changes to [github.com/BrianSigafoos/briansigafoos.github.io](https://github.com/BrianSigafoos/briansigafoos.github.io) which powers [briansigafoos.com](https://briansigafoos.com)
-- Create a PR with those changes for this repo
+- Create a PR with changes
+- Deploy will happen via a Github Action automatically once merged

 ## Debugging